Seven Principles of Software Testing Or Software Engineering

 Pesticide Paradox

-This pesticide Paradox principle states that if we are executing the same number of test cases again and again on a specific time duration.
-Then these test cases are not helpful to find new defects on the software application or the system.
+This pesticide Paradox principle states that if we repeatedly execute the same number of test cases on a specific duration.
+Then, these test cases do not help find new defects in the software application or the system.

-To get over these pesticide paradoxes, we have to review all the existing test cases frequently.
+We must frequently review all the existing test cases to overcome these pesticide paradoxes.
 If required, then we need to add a new or different test scenario for the implementation of different models of the software application.
-By doing this, it will be helpful to us in finding new defects in the software application.
+Doing this will help us find new defects in the software application.

 Testing is context-dependent

-Testing is a context-dependent principle that means you have seen that there are software’s are available for multiple domains, and each domain has many applications on it.
-And each application has different requirements, functions, techniques DTC.
+Testing is a context-dependent principle that means you have seen that software is available for multiple domains, each with many applications.
+Each application has different requirements, functions, and techniques DTC.

-Let’s take an example, we need to test an eCommerce domain software, and for that, we are following some specific testing techniques to find out the defect on it.
-But when we are starting and Healthcare domain software, we need to change our software testing technique to a different process.
+For example, we need to test an eCommerce domain software and follow some specific testing techniques to discover its defect.
+However, when starting healthcare domain software, we must change our software testing technique to a different process.

 This shows that each domain software is tested differently because the software testing is purely based on the context of the domain or the application.